felipevidal640-hue/PocoHLE/README.md

-# HyperHLE
+# PocoHLE

-**HyperHLE** is an independent fork of the touchHLE project.
+**PocoHLE** is an independent fork of the touchHLE project.
 To avoid any confusion with the upstream repository, please review the key characteristics and context of this fork below.

 ---